eanylin/ai-ml-ocp-workshop-m1-guides/kubernetes-overview.md

   - Provides declarative updates for Pods and ReplicaSets
   - Used in different scenarios, e.g.
     - Create a Deployment to rollout a ReplicaSet
-      - ReplicaSet creates Pods in the background and checks the status of the rollout to see if it succeeds or not
+      * ReplicaSet creates Pods in the background and checks the status of the rollout to see if it succeeds or not
-    - Rollback to an earlier Deployment revision if the current state of the Deployment is not stable.
-Each rollback updates the revision of the Deployment.
+    - Rollback to an earlier Deployment revision if the current state of the Deployment is not stable
+      * Each rollback updates the revision of the Deployment
-    - Scale up the Deployment to facilitate more load.
+    - Scale up the Deployment to facilitate more load
     - Clean up ReplicaSets

 * [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/)